 - Sell solutions, not products.
-This means answering the “what’s in it for me?” question.
+Marketing for oil and gas websites means answering the "what’s in it for me?” question.
 Show your visitors what value you’re offering.
 Example: Don’t ask them to sign up for your newsletter.
-Instead, say “get our free eBook when you sign up for our newsletter.”
+Instead, say "get our free eBook when you sign up for our newsletter.”

 - Don’t use stock photos.
 Your customers aren’t dumb.
 They know they’re fake.
 Besides, they’d probably rather do business with someone who looks like them, not a boardroom full of models clad in business attire.
 Don’t be afraid to hire a photographer to come shoot operations in your shop or plant.
 Besides—it’ll give you a good excuse to clean the place up.

 - Leverage social proof.
 If you can include quotes and testimonials from happy customers, it builds trust.
 You could also accomplish this by linking to your Google reviews or by showing the logos of your business partners (especially if they’re well-known brands).